bcneng/website/content/netiquette.md

 ### Channels

-Prefer a specific channel over #general or #random, everyone is auto-joined in those channels and we are a lot of people.
+Default channels are three:

+- #welcome: please introduce yourself here.
+- #general: for staff team messages to the community.
+- #offtopic-random: anything that does not fit in other channels.

+Please prefer a specific channel over offtopic-random.

-Ask in #general or #ask-staff before creating a new channel, maybe it was already created and archived because it didn't have traffic.
-Some channels were merged, but they can be un-merged if needed.
-Some channels will be archived if there is no traffic in them.
+Ask in #ask-staff before creating a new channel.
+Sometimes it was already created and archived because it didn't have enough traffic.

 Read the channel topic for some guidelines in specific channels.
-Here you are some examples:
+Here are some examples:

-#### #welcome

-Say hi!
-This a great place to let everyone know who you are, what you do, and greet other newcomers.

-#### #show-and-tell (formerly known as #autobombo-sideprojects)

-Tell us about your side projects, new blog posts...
+- #show-and-tell: tell us about your side projects, new blog posts...

-#### #lang-*

-Programming languages channels.
+- #lang-xyz: programming languages channels.

-#### #corp-*

-Companies' channels.

-#### #hiring-job-board

-Post job offers here.
-As a general rule, the job location must be Catalunya or a remote position.

-#### #hiring-discussions

-Talk about hiring related stuff here.
-You cannot post job offers or personal projects.
-Please use #hiring-job-board and #autobombo-sideproject for that.

-#### #ask-staff
+- #hiring-job-board: post job offers using the workflow specified in the topic.
+- #hiring-discussions: conversations around hiring.

-Share your concerns, ask the staff and suggest changes.
+- #ask-staff: share your concerns, ask the staff team and suggest changes.
 Discuss our [Code of Conduct](/coc/) and [Netiquette](#bcnengs-slack-netiquette)'s contents.
+- #offtopic-cryparty: share with others that thing that makes you angry.
+- #offtopic-feeling-good: share with others that thing that makes you happy.